hazelcast/hazelcast/hazelcast-documentation/src/ResourceAdapterConfiguration.md

 ### Resource Adapter Configuration

-Deploying and configuring Hazelcast resource adapter is no different than any other resource adapter since it is a standard JCA resource adapter.
+Deploying and configuring Hazelcast resource adapter is no different than any other resource adapter since it is a standard JCA one.
 However, resource adapter installation and configuration is container specific, so please consult your J2EE vendor documentation for details.
 Most common steps are:

 1. Add the `hazelcast-`*version*`.jar` and `hazelcast-jca-`*version*`.jar` to container's classpath.
 Usually there is a lib directory that is loaded automatically by the container on startup.
 2. Deploy `hazelcast-jca-rar-`*version*`.rar`.
 Usually there is some kind of a deploy directory.
 Name of the directory varies by container.